James Purnell: Post-parliamentary career

-On 19 February 2010, Purnell announced he would be standing down as an MP later that year, saying "I have decided that I no longer wish to be an MP.
-I have spent all my working life in or about Westminster.
-And while this has been a huge privilege, I've realised I don't want to have spent all my life in frontline politics."
-He pointed to his work with Demos as occupying him in the immediate future.

 After leaving parliament, Purnell became the chair of the Institute for Public Policy Research.
 It was touted that he would stand for the Labour candidacy to become Mayor of London, but he decided against this option.
 He supported David Miliband in the 2010 Labour leadership election and worked for his campaign, although he was subsequently offered the job of chief of staff to the new leader of the Labour Party, Ed Miliband, a job he turned down.

 Purnell became linked with the Blue Labour movement within the Labour Party and in April 2011 he was appointed by the Boston Consulting Group as a Special Advisor to their Public Sector Group.
 In July 2011, he appeared on Newsnight with proposals for welfare reforms, as part of his involvement in Blue Labour.
 He called for a National Salary Insurance, a job guarantee and free universal childcare, but also said that "freebies" such as Winter Fuel Allowance and free bus passes should not become sacred.
 He did not rule out returning to Parliament in 2015, but declared his support for Ed Miliband and his leadership.

+Purnell was also a film producer at Rare Day, who produced the docuementary film One Mile Away in 2013.